 Despite the benefits we list above, agencies might decide not to niche down.
 Here are some potential reasons why niching might not be a promising idea:

-- Agencies might target an audience that’s too small because no one else is going after it, resulting in a choice that can’t sustain long-term growth or sustainability
+- Agencies might target an audience that’s too small because no one else is going after it.
+As a result, it’s a choice that can’t sustain long-term growth or sustainability

-- Niches typically have limitations, which might make your target audience leery of working with limited sets of vendors, services, or products
+- Niches typically have limitations.
+That might make your target audience leery of working with limited sets of vendors, services, or products

 - Some agencies feel niching down reduces their target audience too much, resulting in sacrificing opportunities